eseidel/he_is_coming/DESIGN.md

 ### Temporary Stats
   Gain 2 attack for each thorns for Blackbriar Blade
 - Temporary Stats modifiers

+  When you have armor gain 3 attack for Ironstone Sandals
+- Computed Stats

   First Turn: Gain 2 attack for Cracked Whetstone
 - Temporary Stat modifiers or onTurnEnd?